 - Solar energy (energía solar)

-- Wind power (energía eólica)
+- Wind energy (energía eólica)

 - Hydraulic energy (energía hidráulica)